Fitbit/golden-gate/docs/src/getting_started.md

 ### Setting Up a Conda Environment

+Now that you have `conda`, you can create a Conda environment.

 [Conda](https://docs.conda.io/en/latest/) is an open source package management system and environment management system that runs on Windows, macOS and Linux.
 Conda quickly installs, runs and updates packages and their dependencies.

+This project uses Conda to manage the installation and update of a number of tools and software components that are necessary for building and running the software.

 Create your `conda` environment by running